FAQs for Children/Teens

 FAQs for Adults

-I’m retired but have always wanted to play the piano.
+I’m retired and have always wanted to play the piano.
 Is it too late?

 It’s never too late!
-If you’ve never played piano, it’s definitely one of the easier instruments to learn.
-And as long as you are self-motivated and disciplined, and are able to practice a reasonable amount (even 30 minutes a day, or most days) you will see results in no time.
-And if you’re able to practice more than that, you will be a piano player in short order!
-Beginners generally are able to play an early intermediate classical piece, such as Für Elise by Beethoven, as early as one year after study, depending on how much you can practice.
+If you’ve never played piano, with time to practice (even 30 minutes a day, or most days) and if you’re self-motivated, disciplined, and, most of all, patient!, you will see results soon.
+And if you’re able to practice even more, you will be a piano player in short order!
+Beginners generally are able to play an early intermediate classical piece, such as Für Elise by Beethoven, as early as 1-3 years after study, depending on how much you can practice.
 If you had lessons when you were young, and you’re returning to the piano, you’ll begin to see results right away.
+If you’re a beginner at the piano and don’t have an acoustic piano, you’ll need an 88-key digital piano to start (if you have questions about getting one, I’m happy to give you advice).

 I travel a lot and can’t make it to a regular lesson, is it possible not to come every week?